coruscateor/act_rs/README.md

 - Cleanup the code
 - Solidify the API for 1.0
 - Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. the actors interactor.
+- Improve code reuse

 <br />

 ## Possibilities:

 - Rename required actor-state methods methods on_enter, on_exit as well as their async counterparts to something a bit more appropriate (particularly in regards to the last point in the Todo list).
-- Add other async framework implementations such as std_async.
+- Add other async framework implementations such as [smol](https://crates.io/crates/smol).

 <br />